-An undercover report from the Idaho Coyote and Wolf Derby.
+How to Kill a Wolf - An Undercover Report from the Idaho Coyote and Wolf Derby

 Opening photo by Martyn Stewart.
 All other photos by the author